kimberleehowley/javascript-january/how_javascript_works/how_javascript_works_notes.md

 - .slice(): makes copy of an orray, or copy of a part of an array

 ## 8: How Objects work
+- Everything is an object!
-- Object is JavaScript's primary data structure
+- Object is JavaScript's primary data structure: a container of properties, each with a _name_ and _value_.